ctphoenix/Python-Course-Material/chapter5.md

 In these exercises, we will analyse a dataset consisting of many different wines classified into "high quality" and "low quality", and will use K-nearest neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
--  Use the scikit-learn classifier `KNeighborsClassifier` to predict which wines are high and low quality.
+-  Use the scikit-learn classifier `KNeighborsClassifier`, to predict which wines are high and low quality.
 Is this predictor better than the simple classifier in Question 6?

 *** =hint
--
+- A `KNeighborsClassifier` will contain a `predict` method --- try that!

 *** =pre_exercise_code
 ```{python}